 Run the gen_cert command with at least one of the following options:

-- The CA Certificate and the CA Private Key files are necessary for the creation of the certificate.
+- The CA Certificate and the CA Private Key files that you created manually in step 1, above, are necessary for the creation of the TLS certificate.
 By default, it is assumed that they are in the current folder, and are named cacert.cer and capvk.cer respectively.
 In any other case, use the -CA_cert_file_name and -CA_pk_file_name options to give the correct files and locations.

 - The certificate file is created in the folder from which the utility was run.
 By default, the file name is cert.cer.
-To provide a different name, use the -cert_file_name option.
+To rename the TLS certificate, use the -cert_file_name option.

-Use the -generate_new_cert option command to create a digital certificate.
-For details, see Network and Security Manager - Command Line Tool.
+For details, see Network and Security Manager - command line tool.